Drayton, Vale of White Horse: Economic and social history

 Drayton had a watermill by 1000, when Wulfgar granted it in fee to Abingdon Abbey.
 From 1652 to 1823 Drayton had three watermills.
 One survives on Mill Brook, 3/4 mi southeast of the village.
 Drayton is said to have had five dovecotes between 1793 and 1823.
 In 1517 an inquiry found that enclosure of arable land at Drayton had put 16 labourers and their families out of work.
-In 1810–11 Parliament passed an inclosure act for the remaining common land in the parish.
+Parliament passed the Drayton Inclosure Act 1811 (51 Geo.
+3. c. ccxvii), an inclosure act for the remaining common land in the parish.
 The inclosure award was made in 1815.
 69 High Street is a 15th-century cruck cottage.
 In 1780 an extensive fire destroyed a number of homes in the village.
 In 1924 Drayton still held traditional celebrations on May Day and performed a Mummers play at Christmas.

 The route of the abandoned Wilts & Berks Canal passes through the northwest of Drayton parish, about 1 mi northwest of the village.
 Building had begun in 1796 at Semington Junction in Wiltshire and reached West Challow in 1807.
 The final section, from West Challow through Drayton to Abingdon, was completed in 1810.
 The canal made a long descent from its summit pound near Swindon to the River Thames at Abingdon.
 Drayton Lock, in the parish is 1+3/4 mi west of the village, was the final lock in the descent, bringing the canal down to the River Ock floodplain.
 Traffic on the canal had virtually ceased by 1901 and the route was formally abandoned in 1914.
 The Wilts & Berks Canal Trust is currently restoring the canal.

 Drayton is on what used to be the main road between Oxford, Abingdon and Newbury.
 The section from Oxford and Abingdon through Drayton to Chilton Pond was turnpiked in 1755.
 From the 1920s it was classified as the A34 road.
 In the 1970s the A34 was re-routed as a dual carriageway bypassing Abingdon, Drayton and Steventon, and the section between Steventon Hill and Abingdon was detrunked and reclassified as the B4017.
 In June 1840 the Great Western Railway reached Steventon, 1+3/4 mi south of Drayton.
 Steventon station was the nearest station to Drayton until British Railways closed it in 1964.
 The nearest main line station is now Didcot Parkway, about 4 mi southeast of Drayton.